-Hummus, lentils, peanut butter, pine nut butter, tofu, or walnut spread are other recipe examples with nuts and legumes as their main components.
+Hummus, lentils, peanut butter, pine nut butter, tofu, or walnut spread are other recipe examples with nuts and fiber-rich legumes as their main components.

 I freeze hummus spread up to 3 month.
 It’s worth mentioning also that green lentils spread can be frozen for up to six months.
 I will add the recipe as soon as I can.

 Cheese, mayonnaise, and butter fall into the dairy spread category.
 In refrigerator sections of supermarkets, commercial cream or blue cheese spreads are tempting, but if you want to save money and calories then you’d better opt for my cool and creamy yoghurt spread below.